-- 1) land tax; - 2) individual property tax.
+- 1) land tax: and - 2) individual property tax.

 Russian taxes are grouped into federal, regional and local taxes in accordance with allocation of taxing rights among federal government, regional governments and local authorities.
 Federal taxes are imposed on the entire territory of the Russian Federation by the RF Tax Code.
 Regional taxes are imposed by the RF Tax Code and by the regional laws on the territory of the respective region of the Russian Federation.
-Local taxes are imposed by the RF Tax Code and by the territory of the respective municipality.
+Local taxes are imposed by the RF Tax Code and by the local acts on the territory of the respective municipality.
 In Moscow, St. Petersburg and Sevastopol local taxes are imposed not by the local authorities but by the city parliament (that is by the regional authorities).

-Therefore, definition of tax liability should be based not only on the analysis of the federal tax legislation (mainly the RF Tax Code) but also regional legislation and local acts.
+Therefore, definition of tax liability should be based not only on the analysis of the federal tax legislation (mainly the RF Tax Code) but also regional legislation and local acts in respect to regional and local taxes.